vkomianos/p5-asteroid-game/README.md

-Branched the pure-data-patches-extended branch and merge with touch-and-orientation-controls
+Branched from the pure-data-patches-extended branch and merged with touch-and-orientation-controls

-The game can be played in PC or mobile phone/tablet.
+The game can be played in PC or mobile phone/tablet and used Pure data patch.

 PC controls:
 - N for new game